-For your party, you can make and bake these ahead of time, refrigerate them for up to two days or freeze for about a month, then reheat before serving.
-My husband wasn’t home when I made these yesterday afternoon, so I had to pop two of them in the toaster oven for him for dinner last night.
+For your party, you can make and bake these ahead of time, refrigerate them for up to two days or freeze them for about a month, then reheat them before serving.
+My husband wasn't home when I made these yesterday afternoon, so I had to pop two of them in the toaster oven for him for dinner last night.
 He said they tasted just like they came out of the oven.

 Stuffed Pizza Skulls Video

 - Keep scrolling to see the step-by-step instructions.